 - Art of Animation

-You can’t visit Disney World without trying Magic Kingdom’s cheeseburger egg rolls, which feel like a little piece of heaven in your mouth.
+You can’t visit Disney World without trying Magic Kingdom’s cheeseburger egg rolls, which feel like heaven in your mouth.
 After eating in Disney World’s fun dining scene, you can enjoy the Kilimanjaro Safaris that immerses guests into the Savanna grasslands of Africa.

 This safari is a fantastic experience in the daytime because the animals are more energetic at that time.
-Try the Twilight Zone of Terror, a ride suitable for thrill-seekers if you want to get the blood pumping!
+Try the Twilight Zone of Terror, a ride suitable for thrill-seekers to get the blood pumping!

-Living With The Land is an excellent activity that takes you on a journey inside a greenhouse to know the different ways to grow food and learn how people survive in the most brutal environments.
+Living With The Land is an excellent activity that takes you on a journey inside a greenhouse to learn how to grow food and how people survive in the most brutal environments.
 It’s an educational activity that stimulates learning for kids.

-If you’re alone or day-tripping with adults, stop at Epcot’s World Showcase, which gives you the chance to taste different foods and drinks from around the world, including beverages like beers, cocktails, and mocktails.
+If you’re alone or day-tripping with adults, stop at Epcot’s World Showcase, which allows you to taste different foods and drinks worldwide, including beverages like beers, cocktails, and mocktails.

-Barely two hours away from Miami is Naples, another secluded haven for the wealthy.
+Naples is another secluded haven for the wealthy, barely two hours away from Miami.
 The city has a rustic charm while oozing sophistication and class.
 You can find over 700 restaurants, many beaches, high-end shopping, and an unmatchable outdoor lifestyle for Miami, Florida vacations.

-Come with beer and wine to the Naples Pier to enjoy the scene and have a dip in the ocean.
+Come with beer and wine to the Naples Pier to enjoy the scene and dip in the ocean.
 After your dip, look out for the dozen world-class food trucks at the Celebration Food Truck Park, serving the most mouth-watering cuisines on wheels.

 While you’re here, you’d be remiss if you didn’t go on a Keewaydin boat tour.
-It’s worth mentioning you can only get to this small pristine, and isolated island by boat.
+You can only get to this small, pristine, isolated island by boat.